 Mr. Brucker works from a cognitive-behavioral approach and encourages clients to improve their communication and assertiveness skills to identify and resolve problems effectively.
 His faith and Christian values are important to the therapeutic relationship and he believes that addressing one’s spiritual health is necessary in improving physical and emotional health.

-Steven Floyd sees clients in our Morton and Bloomington locations.
+Elizabeth sees clients in our Morton and Peoria locations.

 Elizabeth (Betty) Garner, LCSW, CSAT, CMAT